Stewed Rhubarb Recipe

-- 1. In a large saucepan, bring rhubarb and water to a boil.
+- 1. In a saucepan, bring rhubarb and water to a full rolling boil.
 Add sugar and cinnamon; return to a boil.
 Reduce heat and simmer 10-15 minutes or until sauce reaches desired consistency.
 Cool.
 Yield: 5 cups.

 Reviews for Stewed Rhubarb

 "Actually, I used an entirely different recipe to cook rhubarb today for a rhubarb recipe to be used for the upcoming magazine.
 Here is my version of cooked rhubarb:3 cups fresh chopped rhubarb3/4 cup water used3/4 cup sugar used1/2 tsp. ground cinnamon1/4 tsp. ground nutmeg1 Tbsp. lemon juiceI combined the sugar and water in a medium saucepan and brought it to a boil.Then I added the rhubarb & spices and lemon juice.
 I brought sauce back to a boil.
 Then I reduced heat and simmered 10 minutes just until tender.
 I did test-taste my version of the stewed rhubarb and it had a pleasant sweet-tart spicy taste!
 I will use my own version of cooking rhubarb, but I definitely will use this recipe as a guideline for my own cooked rhubarb recipes!
 Thank you for sharing this recipe.
 I did notice that this recipe called for 2 cups of sugar which WOULD be understandable in regards to theamount of rhubarb used!
 I admit that it would taste TOO sweet!
 It DOES depend on the recipe and I AM known to tweak a #of recipes to suit my own tastes!
 DELowenstein"